3mdeb/news-and-ideas/blog/content/post/2019-06-26-smallest-embedded-system-yocto-vs-buildroot.md

 ## Results submit

-We'll need to add several packages to our target image and possibly in that form it will exceed the acceptable value, but as we described **there are a few things which can be removed**.
+We'll need to add several packages to our target image and possibly in that form it will exceed the acceptable size value, but as we described **there are a few things which can be removed**.
 If that will not be enough, **we can minimize the busybox utilities** or try to **match the compiler flags** in order to reduce the size.